Chair’s Introduction

 Succession Planning

-The Board as a whole recognises its responsibility to ensure that appropriate plans are in place for orderly succession to the Board and has plans in place for any unforeseen circumstances regarding the executive Directors.
 Succession plans are in place for the senior management talent pipeline which are re-visited and reviewed with the Board as appropriate.
 The Board takes an active interest in the quality and development of talent and capabilities within Craneware, ensuring that appropriate opportunities are in place to develop high-performing individuals.
-The learning and development support and initiatives available to employees have been augmented during the year as outlined in the ESG section of the Annual Report.
-The composition of the Operations Board was expanded during the year, reflecting the larger scale and development of the organisation following the acquisition of Sentry, with the addition of the Chief Customer Officer and Chief Transformation Officer.
+The learning and development support and initiatives available to employees, including manager advancement, have been augmented in recent years as outlined in the ESG Statement of our 2024 annual report.

 Development